electric-sql/pglite/docs/docs/index.md

 # Getting started with PGlite

-PGlite can be used in both Node/Bun or the browser, and with any JavaScript framework.
+PGlite can be used in Node.js, Bun, the browser, and mobile platforms using React Native and Expo, and with any JavaScript framework.

 ## Install and start in Node/Bun